Manual J Calculation: Sizing of HVAC Systems

 Consider whether a house has south-facing windows.
 If the sun is making its way in, this will impact heat gain in the summer months when cooling systems need to be at peak performance.

-During the winter months, passive solar energy can help with heating costs, so consider how much direct sunlight a home receives.
+During winter, passive solar energy can help with heating costs, so consider how much direct sunlight a home receives.
 Additionally, windows and skylights should be accounted for in the HVAC load calculation to determine the size system best suits an individual home.

 Other external factors include if you have shade trees and your roof overhangs.